mondaycom/vibe/packages/style/README.md

 import IconName from "monday-ui-style/src/Icons/IconName.svg";
 ```

-**Mixins and functions**: We export multiple scss mixins and function helpers that can be used in your application if you use SASS.
+**Mixins and functions**: We export multiple SCSS mixins and function helpers that can be used in your application if you use SASS.
 All helpers can be imported as demonstrated below.

 ```scss
 @import "~monday-ui-style/dist/mixins";